ahmed-abd0/searchable/README.md

 ### Custom Search

-if you want to customize searching query for one of the columns you can add method with

-`#[Search(”colname”)]` attribute and write your custom query for the selected column
+If you wish to customize the search query for a specific column, you can create a method with the `#[Search("colname")]` attribute and craft a custom query specifically for that chosen column.

 ```php
 #[SearchColumns]